 “1732, take the auto accident, 4532 N. Central Park, auto accident with injuries, fire’s on the way.”
 And 1732 respond.
 “Ten-four.”

 Gary’s mind raced for the best way there, then he quickly turned right on Montrose.
 “We’re only a mile away.
 We should get there before the cops.”
-And raced to the scene, blowing red lights on the way.
+And he raced to the scene, blowing red lights on the way.

 He looked at both cars quickly, saw one was a young man in a beat up car, who was standing next to his car, apparently not hurt.
 The other car wasn’t so lucky.
 He smiled like a concerned citizen at the driver, an old lady with blood on her forehead.
 “Are you alright ma’am?”
 He asked.
 “Is there anything we can do to help?”